Chris-Wray1/roundcube_happiness_index/README.md

 STILL TO DO
 ------------
-While the bare bones of this plugin are working there are a few elements that either need adding of fixing.
+While the bare bones of this plugin are working there are a few elements that either need adding or fixing.

-- Dropdown doesnt work in the Elastic Skin
+- Dropdown doesn't work in the Elastic Skin
 - The button image doesn't show in the Classic Skin
 - Localisaition needs adding